- Haskell Tutorial

 Laziness − Haskell is a lazy language.
 By lazy, we mean that Haskell won't evaluate any expression without any reason.
 When the evaluation engine finds that an expression needs to be evaluated, then it creates a thunk data structure to collect all the required information for that specific evaluation and a pointer to that thunk data structure.
 The evaluation engine will start working only when it is required to evaluate that specific expression.

 Modularity − A Haskell application is nothing but a series of functions.
 We can say that a Haskell application is a collection of numerous small Haskell applications.

 Statically Typed − In conventional programing language, we need to define a series of variables along with their type.
-In contrast, Haskell is a strictly typed language.
-By the term, Strictly Typed language, we mean the Haskell compiler is intelligent enough to figure out the type of the variable declared, hence we need not explicitly mention the type of the variable used.
+In contrast, Haskell is a type interference language.
+By the term, type interference language, we mean the Haskell compiler is intelligent enough to figure out the type of the variable declared, hence we need not explicitly mention the type of the variable used.